b-Tomas/robot-kinematics/README.md

 catkin_make
 ```

-Activate the overlay (remember to execute this step for each new bash session that interacts with these packages):
+Source the overlay (remember to execute this step for each new bash session that interacts with these packages):

 ```sh
 cd ~/ws/